azizoid/react.quran.az/README.md

-Quran.az is an educational project, giving access to Holy Book.
+Quran.az is an educational project.

 The project is oriented to Azerbaijan and have been used 3 translations popular in that country.

+And makes accessible a search system by verses.

 It gives access to the verses by adding the numbers to the url